phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 ## Sound

-As of the 1.0 release, UI Sounds are supported, while sonification is not supported.
+As of the 1.0 release, Basic Sound is supported, while sonification is not supported.

-`WaterFaucetNode` has a temporary implementation for UI Sounds, intended to be removed when sound design is completed for `FaucetNode`; see [scenery-phet#840](https://github.com/phetsims/scenery-phet/issues/840).
+`WaterFaucetNode` has a temporary implementation for Basic Sound, intended to be removed when sound design is completed for `FaucetNode`; see [scenery-phet#840](https://github.com/phetsims/scenery-phet/issues/840).

 `FELSonifier` and its subclasses may be ignored.
 They are experimental sonification code that is not included in